ANZ offers a range of features on children's bank accounts to help them save and bank with ease.

 To find out more about what documents a parent or guardian needs to bring, please call 13 13 14 or visit any ANZ branch.

 1. Customers aged under 18 need to show proof of age at an ANZ branch in order to receive their transaction fees waiver.
 Fees and charges apply.
-Please refer to ANZ Personal Banking Account Fees and Charges (PDF 92kB) for fees and charges that apply.
+Please refer to ANZ Personal Banking Account Fees and Charges (PDF 112kB) for fees and charges that apply.

-Important Changes: On and from 30 April 2014, you will be eligible to receive bonus interest in respect of a particular month if the set minimum deposit (currently $10) and no withdrawals, fees or charges are processed to your account on or before the last business day of that calendar month, and after the last business day of the previous calendar month.
+2. Bonus interest is subject to eligibility.
+You will be eligible to receive bonus interest in respect of a particular month if the set minimum deposit (currently $10) and no withdrawals, fees or charges are processed to your account on or before the last business day of that calendar month, and after the last business day of the previous calendar month.

 3. Rates are variable and subject to change.